sampomar/markdown-cv/index.md

 `May 2019 - Dec 2020`
 __Technology and Partnerships Manager__
 Harrier Human Capital

 Leading the Harrier Talent Solutions technology partnerships and consulting function, owning business process design and implementation of solutions for prospects and clients.
-Continuity Management: Managed HR vendor solutions across 5 clients, ensuring effective solutions through ongoing optimisation and upgrades.
+- Continuity Management: Managed HR vendor solutions across 5 clients, ensuring effective solutions through ongoing optimisation and upgrades.
-Technical Design: Developed technology sales collateral for tender and bidding processes.
+- Technical Design: Developed technology sales collateral for tender and bidding processes.
 Formulating technical documentation to meet stringent client and prospect security needs.
-Strategic Partnerships: Secured 150+ best-in-market technology vendors to ensure top market technology solutions for clients.
+- Strategic Partnerships: Secured 150+ best-in-market technology vendors to ensure top market technology solutions for clients.

 `May 2018 - May 2019`
 __Technology Specialist__
 Harrier Human Capital
-Leading the Harrier Talent Solutions technology partnerships and consulting function, owning business process design and implementation of solutions for prospects and clients.
+Directed the design, implementation and embedding of a recruitment technology solution as part of a transformation project at Deakin University.

-*Continuity Management:* Managed HR vendor solutions across 5 clients, ensuring effective solutions through ongoing optimisation and upgrades.
+- Program Leadership: Key technical resource for the program, owning the relationship with university departments and providing project status updates for program and senior leadership.
-*Technical Design:* Developed technology sales collateral for tender and bidding processes.
-Formulating technical documentation to meet stringent client and prospect security needs.
+- Technical Development: Guided technical development in a complex organisational hierarchy with internal departments such as Cyber Security, Solutions Architecture, Marketing and Infrastructure.
-*Strategic Partnerships:* Secured 150+ best-in-market technology vendors to ensure top market technology solutions for clients.
+- Stakeholder Engagement: Change management for 200+ end users through tailored demos, workshops and training sessions.

 `Jan 2018 - May 2018`
 __Technology Consultant__